 Signs that a soil test is needed:

 How to red soil test results

-Rather than wasting time, money and effort by gardening blindly, a good soil test can help you decide which elements are needed and protect the environment and ground water supplies from excess chemicals and nutrients, and save you time and money.
+Rather than wasting time, money and effort by gardening blindly, a good soil test can help you give your plants what they really need, protect the environment and ground water supplies from excess chemicals and nutrients, and save you time and money.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.